Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission.

-Eggs Florentine are a special but tooootally do-able breakfast or brunch inspired by Carluccio’s and one of our favorite London traditions.
+Eggs Florentine are a special but tooootally doable breakfast or brunch inspired by Carluccio’s and one of our favorite London traditions.
+Made with our 5-minute immersion blender hollandaise sauce and an easy egg poaching technique.

 I miss living in London.
 There, I said it.
 It’s a ridiculous, nostalgic brand of missing at this point, all wistful memories of our highlights and total disregard of the annoyances and challenges.
 I’m okay with that.